GLSmith155/Seasonal-Message-ReactApp/README.md

 # Weather-Message-ReactApp
-A React App that detects latitude of the user and the month, and based on that they are greeted with a seasonally relevant message.
+A React App that detects latitude of the user as well as the month, and based on that info they are greeted with a seasonally relevant message.